samrocketman/jervis/README.md

 * Developers are challenged with integrating work, building often, and even deploying often.
   * Jenkins was invented.
-* Jenkins infrastructure is strained when too many slaves are in one master and too many jobs are queued up on a daily basis.
-A single master struggles to perform all requested builds in a timely manner.
-Jenkins also suffers from single point of failure as a lone master.
+* Jenkins infrastructure is strained when too many agents are in one server and too many jobs are queued up on a daily basis.
+A single Jenkins server struggles to perform all requested builds in a timely manner.
+Jenkins also suffers from single point of failure as a lone server.
   * Multi-master Jenkins was invented.
-This provides redundancy for the master.
+This provides redundancy for the server.
     Throughput for daily build capacity is improved.
 * Jenkins jobs suffer from a lot of duplicate code.
 It is difficult to fix a bug in one job and have it propagate to other jobs.